FrogProg09/FrogProg09/README.md

 - 👋 Student of high school, trying to get better at tech stuff.
 - 👀 I’m interested in linux and programming!
-- 🌱 I’m currently learning how to code in C++.
+- 🌱 I’m currently learning how to make understandable and good-looking repository.
 - 📫 How to reach me:
   - Discord: [Frogprog](https://discord.gg/6eaQCP7sd6)
   - Telegram: @Chocolate_waffels